element-hq/synapse-room-access-rules/README.md

 ### Interaction with `m.room.join_rules`

-A change in the room's join rules that changes the join rule to `public` in a room which isn't using the `restricted` preset is forbidden.
+When the preset of the room is something other than `restricted`, changing the room's join rule to `public` is forbidden.
 This is to ensure users on blacklisted servers (see details about the `restricted` preset) can't join a room unless they have been invited.